0

 How the complaint reached the police and why the case was closed

-The turning point came when one of the parents, Beni Kogan, was prepared to go to the Petah Tikva police.
-At that moment, the internal crisis became a test of accountability not only for the organization, but also for law enforcement.
-Under ordinary circumstances, reports of violence in a kindergarten would be expected to trigger a sequence of formal actions: interviews, document collection, identification of responsible parties, and a review of how the administration had responded to earlier warning signs.
+The turning point came when one of the parents, Benny Kogan, went to the Petah Tikva police.
+From that moment, the issue entered law enforcement.
+Under ordinary circumstances, reports of violence in a kindergarten should have triggered formal steps: interviews, document collection, identification of responsible people, and a review of how the administration had responded to early warning signs.

 Why this episode matters for the wider structure